 Make America's Symbol Bright Again

-Let the light shine in the Great Seal, as the Founders clearly intended.
+over the American eagle, as the Founders clearly intended.

 1782 1785

 This is the only drawing of the Great Seal made by its designer, Charles Thomson.
-It shows how he envisioned the light breaking through the cloud surrounding the constellation of 13 stars.
-The first painting of the Eagle side was made 3 years later.
+It shows how he envisioned the light breaking through a cloud surrounding the constellation of 13 stars.
+The first painting of the Eagle side was 3 years later.

 Both show the rays of light "breaking through a cloud,"